cleverdumb/sandLang/doc.md

 4) `non-break` picks another rule to execute after this one, instead of choosing another random block
 5) Incrementing a property `inc [property] by [Increment (Maths statement)]` (Also decrements - ie negative increment)
 6) Clamping a variable between two values (inclusive) - `clamp [property] in [min], [max]` (min and max are maths statement)
 7) `always-run` makes the rule ran everytime the cell is picked.
-They always run before other rules, and all rules with this tag is ran, then one of the normal rules is picked.
+They always run before other rules - All rules with this tag is ran, then one of the normal rules is picked.
 Do not move the `x` in these rules - Other rules will still be centered on the original centre
+8) Shifting the focus - `shift ([x], [y])` where the x and y are relative to the position of `x` in match.
+This forces the same thread to next target the cell at that position.
+If multiple rules are executed, later `shift` replace earlier `shift`

 The entire block can be replaced with `repeat effect` to repeat *update block* along with probability from the previous rule